archphile/thepenguin/content/posts/2017-09-27-dr14tmeter-a-nice-tool-to-find-the-dr-of-an-album.md

 +++
-title = "DR14 T.meter - A nice tool to find the dynamic range of your music albums" date = "2017-09-27" thumbnail = "/img/loudness-war.jpg"
+title = "DR14 T.meter - A tool to find the dynamic range of your music albums" date = "2017-09-27"
+thumbnail = "/img/loudness-war.jpg"
 categories = ["Audio"]